Can I Refuse To Sell My Property in an Eminent Domain Case?

 What Counts as a Taking?

-According to McFarland, when the government seizes private property rights for public use, this is known as a taking.
 “Takings can occur in many different contexts.
-It could occur when land use or zoning regulations of property go too far because of their impact or restriction on the property owner’s ability to use the property.”
+It could occur when land use or zoning regulations of property go too far because of their impact or restriction on the property owner’s ability to use the property,” says McFarland.
 Other takings, such as easements or right-of-ways for utilities, might apply to only a portion of your real estate, leaving some remaining property for your continued use.

 Another term related to takings is inverse condemnation.
 Whereas eminent domain proceedings are brought by the government to take private property, inverse condemnation proceedings are brought by landowners to challenge the government’s taking.